NivenT/RusticTales/README.md

   - [ ] Make the TODO list coherent
   - [X] Reticulate splines
   - [ ] Fix all the spelling/grammar mistakes
+- [ ] Somehow reduce the amount of logic duplication in this codebase